wang-q/nwr/README.md

   phylip   Convert pairwise distances to a phylip distance matrix subset   Extract a submatrix from a PHYLIP matrix using a list of names help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
+  -V, --version  Print version

+$ nwr build help
+Build tree from distance matrix

+Usage: nwr build <COMMAND>

+Commands:
+  upgma  Build a tree using UPGMA algorithm nj     Build a phylogenetic tree using Neighbor-Joining algorithm help   Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help